INTP Personality: Traits, Relationships, Career Matches

 INTPs tend to be less conscientious than most people.

-INTPs’ lower conscientiousness can make them susceptible to distractions and tangents, leading them to chase down details and side paths rather than maintain strict focus on a single big goal.
+INTPs’ lower conscientiousness can make them susceptible to distractions and tangents, leading them to chase down details and side paths rather than maintain a strict focus on a single big goal.

 INTPs are lower on Extraversion